 Here’s an interesting one from Japan found in a Zenpop box – check out zenpop.jp and use the coupon code RAMENRATER for a discount!

-Detail of the lid (click to enlarge).
+The lid under the outer wraps (click to enlarge).

-A wet sachet of liquid.
+A sachet of liquid base.

 Watch me cook on Instant Noodle Recipe Time!